 - Alcohol withdrawal symptoms continue over the next few days and slowly begin to decrease in intensity and frequency, depending on your history of alcohol use.

 Delirium tremens are the most severe form of alcohol withdrawal symptoms and may cause seizures, fever, and severe confusion.
-During the medical detox process, it’s possible to receive a dual diagnosis of anxiety or depression, which further heightens the reaction and recovery time of alcohol withdrawal.
+During the medical detox process, it’s possible to receive a dual diagnosis of anxiety or depression, which further heightens the reaction and recovery time of alcohol dependence throughout the withdrawal process.
 Although the timeline itself typically lasts about a week, the pain and discomfort can make it feel like longer.
 The exact timespan depends on when your body has fully eliminated alcohol from the system and symptoms have subsided.

 Factors That Affect the Alcohol Withdrawal Timeline